BrianSlick/BTILazyLoadingGetters/README.md

 ## Bugs and feature requests

 There is very little support offered with this code.
 I am always interested in better ways of doing things, so I'll be happy to consider feature requests.
 (Note, "consider" doesn't mean I will do anything).
-I don't speak Git/GitHub all that well, so I can't make any promises about pull requests.

-To discuss this project, please post in [this thread](http://iphonedevsdk.com/forum/iphone-sdk-development/112883-free-utility-for-lazy-loading-getters.html).
+To ask questions about or otherwise discuss this project, please post in [this thread](http://iphonedevsdk.com/forum/iphone-sdk-development/112883-free-utility-for-lazy-loading-getters.html).

+(This README has been adapted from [MGWordCounter](https://github.com/mattgemmell/MGWordCounter) by Matt Gemmell)